Decentralized technology can help protect democracy around the globe By Cointelegraph - Up News Info

 Within both the public eye and darker corners of the internet, organizers, including members of the Proud Boys, planned the storming of the U.S. Capitol to stop what they believed to be a rigged election.
 The U.S. events, however, are not isolated.
 They fit into a broader pattern of centralized social media platforms being used to promote violence, disinformation and insurrection as evidenced in places such as Myanmar and the Philippines.

-Nikhil Raghuveera is a nonresident fellow at the Atlantic Council’s GeoTech Center and a project manager at the Equal Justice Initiative.
+Nikhil Raghuveera is a fellow at the Atlantic Council’s GeoTech Center.
 His research focuses on the intersection of technology, social inequality and systems of oppression.
 Nikhil graduated with an MBA/MPA from the Wharton School and the Harvard Kennedy School.
 In graduate school, he focused his studies on racial justice, social movements and technology policy.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.